polkadot-developers/knowledgebase/current/runtime/storage.md

 ### Storage Value

-This type of storage item should be used for values that are viewed as a single unit by the runtime, whether that is a single primitive value, a single `struct` or a single collection of related items.
+This type of storage item should be used for values that are viewed as a single unit by the runtime, whether that is a single primitive value, a single `struct`, or a single collection of related items.
 Although wrapping related items in a shared `struct` is an excellent way to reduce the number of storage reads (an important consideration), at some point the size of the object will begin to incur costs that may outweigh the optimization in storage reads.
 Storage values can be used to store lists of items, but runtime developers should take care with respect to the size of these lists.